uglycustard/buildergenerator/README.md

     bg.generateBuilders();
 ```

-You can also configure BuilderGenerator to output the the base builders into a differnt package from the actual builders as follows:
+You can also configure BuilderGenerator to output the base builders into a differnt package from the actual builders as follows:

 ```
     BuilderGenerator bg = new BuilderGenerator(MyObjectGraphRoot.class);